British Racing Motors: Sponsorship and colours

-The first BRMs were a pale duck-egg green (any shade of green represented British racing green, the national racing colour of Great Britain), but this was later replaced for aesthetic reasons by a very dark metallic shade of grey-green.
+The first BRM cars entered by the BRM works team were a pale duck-egg green (any shade of green represented the British racing green, the national racing colour of Great Britain), but this was later replaced for aesthetic reasons by a very dark metallic shade of grey-green.
 During the team's Owen-owned years the cars bore simple "Owen Racing Organisation" signage.
 The BRP-entered BRM for Moss and Herrmann was a non-metallic duck-egg green.
-BRM cars entered by non-British privateer teams wore their respective national racing colours, e.g. Scuderia Centro Sud ran their cars in Italian red and cars entered by Maurice Trintignant's privateer team were in French blue.
+However, BRM cars entered by non-British privateer teams wore their respective national racing colours, e.g. the Italian Scuderia Centro Sud team ran their cars in Italian red and cars entered by Maurice Trintignant's privateer team were in French blue.

 At one point in the 1960s Alfred Owen's brother Ernest wanted the team to paint their cars orange with black trim, orange being the Owen Organisation's corporate colour, used for a band around the nose of the cars and for the mechanics' overalls; Rudd (who didn't like the idea of orange BRMs) pointed out that orange was the Dutch racing colour, when such things were still honoured; through most of the 1960s the cars ran with Owen orange bands round the nose.